 6 Things you didn't know about CBT (and can use to help handle stress)

-Odds are, if you have an interest in mental wellbeing (and who doesn’t?), you’ve heard about Cognitive Behavioural Therapy (CBT).
+Odds are, if you have an interest in mental wellbeing (and who doesn’t?), you’ve heard about Cognitive Behavioral Therapy (CBT).

-CBT is an evidence-based technique focused on helping people learn how to change their negative, or 'unhelpful' thoughts and behaviour patterns.
+CBT is an evidence-based technique focused on helping people learn how to change their negative, or "unhelpful" thoughts and behavior patterns.